How to start a frozen yogurt business: a 10-step guide

 Establish your quality standards

 Your yogurt's taste and texture must be consistent every day.
 Mandate daily taste tests for each flavor.
-Also, keep a temperature log for your machines.
-They should hold the product between 17 and 22 degrees Fahrenheit to maintain the right consistency.
+Keep a temperature log for your machines, since they should hold the product between 17 and 22 degrees Fahrenheit to maintain the right consistency.

-To measure service, monitor your shop’s Google and Yelp pages.
-Some owners ignore negative reviews, which is a mistake.
-Respond professionally to all feedback.
-You might also place small feedback cards near the register to gather direct input from customers.
+Monitor your shop's Google and Yelp pages.
+Respond professionally to all feedback, including negative reviews.
+Place small feedback cards near the register to gather direct input from customers.

 Know when to scale

-Once your business is stable, you can plan for growth.
-A key signal to hire more staff is when your labor cost consistently drops below 25% of revenue.
-This indicates you can afford more help without hurting your margin.
+A key signal to hire more staff is when your labor cost consistently drops below 25 percent of revenue.
+That indicates you can afford more help without hurting your margin.
 Consistently long lines are another clear sign.

-Before you think about a second location, your first shop should be profitable for at least 18 to 24 months.
+Before you open a second location, your first shop should be profitable for at least 18 to 24 months.
 You also need a trusted manager who can run the original store without your daily presence.
-This is a big step, so your foundation must be solid.

 As you grow, basic spreadsheets become difficult to manage.
-You might want to look at systems like Toast or Square for Restaurants.
-Their advanced sales and inventory analytics can help you manage a larger operation or multiple locations more effectively.
+Look at a dedicated restaurant POS system with advanced sales and inventory analytics.
+These platforms help you manage a larger operation or multiple locations more effectively.

 Here are 4 immediate steps to take: